mindscan-de/FutureSQR/README.md

 Well, it caught me off guard, that Jetbrains decided to discontinue their product at the beginning of 2022.
 Upsource was used for a bunch of reasons - the main ones were: easy to use, easy to administrate and most importantly easy to integrate into a workflow.

-Unlike many people believe, there are some good reasons to not only look at Git and their  feature-branch and pull-request system.
+Unlike many developers believe, there are some good reasons to not only look at Git and its  feature-branch and pull-request system.
-Despite Git being a quite useful SCM system, people tend to forget, that there are other SCM systems out there for a reason.
-We tend to forget, that Git was developed for a reason, namely to develop a monolithic system, in a distributed manner, where you don't trust the contributors, while at the same time, to not discourage them to provide useful improvements to the code base.
+Despite Git being a quite useful SCM system, developers tend to forget, that there are other SCM systems out there for a reason.
+We tend to forget, that Git was developed for a reason, namely to develop a monolithic system, in a distributed manner, where you don't have trust in the contributors, while at the same time, to not discourage contributors to provide useful improvements to the code base.
 This is one undeniable strength of Git.
-It solved a certain type and style of collaboration in an open source environment, while at the same time avoiding "contributions" of malicious contributors or actors.
+It solved a certain type and style of collaboration for an open source environment, while at the same time avoiding "contributions" of malicious contributors or actors.

-Another still important SCM system is SVN and there are good reasons to prefer it over other SCM systems.
+Another still important SCM system is SVN and there are also good reasons to prefer it over other SCM systems.
 Like in cases where you combine
 SCM with configuration management and want the configuration management also being version managed as well.

 Therefore we can conclude there are good reasons to support Git as well as SVN for a code review tool.

-Another important thing is that there are different types of collaborations possible.
+Another important thing is, that there are different types of possible collaborations.
 In case of a corporate environment, there is an intrinsic alignment between members of a team, which is essentially done by the working contract.
-Therefore a SCM system which is enforcing some sort of synchronization process (which is useful in an open source environment) might be considered inefficient in a corporate environment.
-The current most efficient type of collaboration in development is trunk-based-development.
+Therefore a SCM system which enforces some sort of synchronization process (which is useful in an open source environment) might be considered inefficient in a corporate environment.
+The current most efficient type of collaboration in software development is trunk-based-development.
 You can find enough sources supporting this claim, don't let me spoon feed you.
 In a corporate environment trunk-based-development is considered SOTA (state of the art).
 So now the big question, if trunk based development is more efficient compared to feature-branches, do we need to use a SCM supporting feature branches, or is this just a nice-to-have feature (remember in a corporate setting)?